Software Testing Estimation: The Ultimate Guide for Beginners

 When compared to others, some people can execute faster.
 Though not a major factor, it contributes to the overall delay in deliverables.

 Today’s software ecosystem focuses on reducing time to market and increasing customer demands.
-Hence, accurate estimation techniques are critical to project success.
-Without accurate estimates, projects will either fail or go over budget.
-This will leave your clients unhappy.
-It is also critical to determine which type of estimate is best suited for a specific project.
+Hence, accurate estimation techniques, including software automated testing services, are critical to project success.
+Without accurate estimates, projects will either fail or go over budget, leaving your clients unhappy.
+It is also crucial to determine which type of estimate is best suited for a specific project.

-In some cases, more than one technique or a combination of techniques may be required.
+In some cases, more than one technique or a combination of techniques, such as software automated testing services, may be required.
 If the variation between techniques is small, it provides assurance of accurate estimates.

-The key here is to find the right software estimation team.
+The key here is to find the right software estimation team that specializes in automated software testing services.
 You want a team that would provide an accurate software testing estimation on time and on budget.
 BIT Studios does just that.

 We’re BIT Studios!